anywhichway/denodata/README.md

 The standard `DenoKV` key-value functions remain available and are enhanced to support the indexing and metadata features.

-Support for automatic serialization and deserialization of class instances.
+Support for automatic serialization and deserialization of class instances, automatic expiration and developer defined metadata.

 Support for `Date`, `RegExp` and `symbol` as part of keys.
 Support for `symbol` as part of values.